 Field-based, capstone experiences vary depending upon whether you wish to attain an initial teaching license via University of Lynchburg, or graduate without gaining an initial licensure via University of Lynchburg.
 Student teaching experiences for those seeking initial licensure through the University of Lynchburg are only available within 90 miles of Lynchburg.

 For those students who are seeking their initial teaching license via University of Lynchburg.

 SPED 694, Field Experience in Autism Spectrum Disorder (ASD) (3 credits)

 For those who are completing the ASD certificate program.
-Students who are also completing their MEd programs (and are not seeking initial licensure via LC) are able to substitute SPED 694 for SPED 695.
+Students who are also completing their MEd programs (and are not seeking initial licensure via University of Lynchburg) are able to substitute SPED 694 for SPED 695.

 SPED 695 Advanced Applications in Special Education (3 credits)

 For those students who are either: